 Broken or poorly placed thermostats can cause short cycling.
 Thermostats near heat sources or in direct sunlight can warm too quickly, signaling your furnace to shut off.
 You should also test your thermostat to ensure it’s working correctly.
 Testing your thermostat can involve handling live wires.
 Call a pro if you’re unsure about performing the tests yourself.
 Many homeowners forget to switch their thermostats over to heat mode.
 This can cause short cycling depending on your temperature setting.
 Make sure your thermostat is in the “heat” position before making any changes.

 Rusted Flame Sensors

-Burning fuels produce trace amounts of water, which can cause certain metal to rust.
+Burning fuels produce trace amounts of water, which can cause certain metals to rust.
 A buildup of corrosion can cause irregular furnace cycles and pose a threat to your home.
 Cleaning your sensor will require working with electricity and flammable gasses.
 Call a professional to inspect and clean your flame sensor.

 Dirty Air Filters

 Dirty air filters restrict airflow and cause backups.
 The blocked warm air that remains in your furnace raises the internal temperature, causing it to shut off.
 The lack of warm air entering your home lowers the temperature and leads to extra furnace cycles.
 Replace your air filter at the beginning of each season to avoid blockage-related short cycling.

 Always consult your owner’s manual before changing your air filter.
 If you have any questions, don’t be afraid to call a furnace professional.
 Mistakes in installing your new filter can lead to additional short cycling.

 Modern furnaces have built-in safety devices that monitor temperatures.
 Faulty temperature-monitoring features can cause your furnace to overheat and turn off.
 Constant overheating is a common source of short cycling.